 NAACP lists companies that dump DEI in its tactical spending guide for Black Americans

-WASHINGTON (AP) — The NAACP wants Black Americans to steer their buying power toward corporations that haven’t pulled back from diversity, equity and inclusion programs under conservative pressure, and the nation’s oldest civil rights organization is listing which brands have stood by — or reversed — past commitments.
+WASHINGTON (AP) — The NAACP wants Black Americans to steer their buying power toward companies that haven’t pulled back from diversity, equity and inclusion programs under conservative pressure, and the nation’s oldest civil rights organization is listing which brands have stood by — or reversed — past commitments to DEI.

 “Diversity is better for the bottom line,” NAACP President Derrick Johnson said in an exclusive announcement to The Associated Press.
 “In a global economy, those who reject the multicultural nature of consumerism and business will be left in the past they are living in.”

 Keisha Bross, an economic strategist at the NAACP, says they are not calling for a “boycott” of companies but instead encourage consumers to “buy-in” on companies that back their values.
-People of all backgrounds are encouraged to use the guidelines.
+People of all backgrounds are encouraged to use the Black Consumer Advisory.

 The effort comes as corporations, governments and other major institutions face pressure to roll back DEI policies amid a backlash from the Trump administration and Republican-led state governments.